Kampfgeschwader 4: Invasion of Poland

 On 25 August the unit was transferred to Langenau under the Command of Luftflotte 4.

 It began the Polish Campaign attacking airfields and railway yards.
 Stab/KG 4 was withdrawn on 20 September.

-I./KG 4 attacked airfields at Dęblin and Krakow on 1 September and again on 2 September.
+I./KG 4 attacked airfields at Dęblin and Kraków on 1 September and again on 2 September.
 From 3–6 September rail targets in Eastern Poland were attacked, and between 6–9 September bridges along the Vistula River and in Warsaw itself were bombed.
 From 6–14 September rail targets were again bombed.
 Troop concentrations became the main targets after this until the Polish surrender.

 II./KG 4 also supported 10.Armee over Kutno in mid September.
 After the campaign the unit began training in night flying and began to lay mines of the Norwegian coast in January 1940, in preparation for the Norwegian Campaign.

 III./KG 4 participated in the Battle of the Bzura in which the Polish Army was surrounded and destroyed (largely by the Luftwaffe).